 This is especially important if you are enjoying Mediterranean Diet vegetables and also want to lose weight.

-Include a variety of colorful vegetables in your recipes and meals to reap the benefits of the heart healthy Mediterranean Diet.
+Include a variety of colorful vegetables in your recipes and meals to reap the benefits of the heart-healthy Mediterranean Diet.

 Vegetables on the Traditional Mediterranean Diet